 It took me quite a while not to be star struck by her – this was the ballerina who created Rhapsody with Baryshnikov after all!
 But, that aside, she is incredibly caring and knowledgeable, and it’s been a real pleasure getting to work with her.
 I have a real appreciation for Lesley’s commitment and eye for detail and I know that Francesca looks up to Lesley a great deal.

-Yet not everyone looks up to Collier — one Royal Ballet Principal famously does things her own way, throwing out many of the choreographer’s intentions in doing so.
+Not everyone looks up to Collier — one Royal Ballet Principal famously does things her way, throwing out many of the choreographer’s intentions in doing so.
 But Hayward’s eager to learn and learn well: